BIDS/repro-case-studies/case-studies/millmanOttoboniStark.md

 ## Documentation

-We use Sphinx[^12] as our documentation system and have extensive developer documentation and the foundation for high-quality user documentation.
+We use Sphinx as our documentation system and have extensive developer documentation and the foundation for high-quality user documentation.
 Sphinx is the standard documentation system for Python and is used by the core scientific Python packages.
-We use Python docstrings and follow the NumPy docstring standard[^13] to document all the modules and functions in `permute`.
-Using Sphinx and some NumPy extensions, we have a system for autogenerating the project documentation (as HTML or PDF) using the docstrings as well as stand-alone text written in a light-weight markdown-like language, called reStructuredText.[^14] This system enables us to easily embed references, figures, code that is auto-run during documentation generation, as well as mathematics using LaTeX.
+We use Python docstrings and follow the [NumPy docstring standard](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt) to document all the modules and functions in `permute`.
+Using Sphinx and some NumPy extensions, we have a system for autogenerating the project documentation (as HTML or PDF) using the docstrings as well as stand-alone text written in a light-weight markdown-like language, called [reStructuredText](http://docutils.sourceforge.net/rst.html).
+This system enables us to easily embed references, figures, code that is auto-run during documentation generation, as well as mathematics using LaTeX.